alejandropsan/Sentinel-Firmware/ReadMe.md

 ---

-**⚠️ Disclaimer**: Use responsibly and ethically.
+**Disclaimer**: Use responsibly and ethically.
 Only test on devices you own or have explicit permission to test.